-- Proximal radioulnar joint: This is located near the elbow, and is an articulation between the head of the radius, and the radial notch of the ulna.
+- Proximal radioulnar joint – located near the elbow.
+It is articulation between the head of the radius and the radial notch of the ulna.

-- Distal radioulnar joint: This is located near the wrist, and is an articulation between the ulnar notch of the radius, and the ulnar head.
+- Distal radioulnar joint – located near the wrist.
+It is an articulation between the ulnar notch of the radius and the ulnar head.

 Both of these joints are classified as pivot joints, responsible for pronation and supination of the forearm.